-14: Successful Promotion: Cross-Promotions
+14: Crowdfunding Promotion: Cross-Promotions

 In this episode, we’re going to talk about the single-most-effective way to generate the best possible conversions for your invention.
 After testing HUNDREDS of other methods and marketing mediums, this one simple strategy trumps all the rest—and it’s not even close just how well this strategy converts as compared to ANY other method we’ve tested.
 To do so, we’re bringing on another special guest, the jack-of-all-trades get-’er-done closer himself, Mr. Colton Bybee, the Director of Outreach at Funded Today.